kefeimo/tutorial-template-rtd-test/docs/source/quick-start.rst

        # deactivate volttron

-.. _Start-VOLTTRON:

 4. Start VOLTTRON
 ------------------------------

-Now we are ready to start VOLTTRON
+In this step, we will start the VOLTTRON platform and demonstrate several VOLTTRON commands.

+Start the VOLTTRON platform with the following command:

 .. code-block:: bash